 Field Trips for Lyon, France

-You are encouraged to participate in the included program field trips.
+You are encouraged to participate in the organized field trips, which are included in your program fees.
 These excursions generally take place on weekends.
-In addition to the including program field trips, you'll also have field trips as part of many of your courses and have numerous informal activities that expose you to the local culture as well.
+In addition to the included program field trips, you'll also have field trips as part of many of your courses and have numerous informal activities that expose you to the local culture as well.
+Destinations may change at the discretion of the Resident Director.

 This little city, located between a lake and the surrounding mountains, is one of the favorite places to visit while anyone is in France.
 Only 1.5 hours from Lyon, the charms of the lake and canals passing through the old city make Annecy unforgettable for its visitors.
 You will be able to wander around the city and along the banks of the lake while admiring the landscape.
 Take a stroll, shop at the open market in the old town, rent a bike or a boat for a few hours, or just bring your swimming suit and take advantage of the clear water.